Ladysnake/Automatone/USAGE.md

 # Prefix

 Baritone's chat control prefix is `#` by default.
-In Impact, you can also use `.b` as a prefix. (for example, `.b click` instead of `#click`)

 Baritone commands can also by default be typed in the chatbox.
 However if you make a typo, like typing "gola 10000 10000" instead of "goal" it goes into public chat, which is bad, so using `#` is suggested.

 To disable direct chat control (with no prefix), turn off the `chatControl` setting.
 To disable chat control with the `#` prefix, turn off the `prefixControl` setting.
-In Impact, `.b` cannot be disabled.
 Be careful that you don't leave yourself with all control methods disabled (if you do, reset your settings by deleting the file `minecraft/baritone/settings.txt` and relaunching).

 # For Baritone 1.2.10+, 1.3.5+, 1.4.2+